Table of Contents

 My mind was always busy, and I would be plagued with endless thoughts that were often negative in nature.
 I would have outbursts of anger for no apparent reason when I was working.
 When I was driving a taxi, I would be aggressive towards other drivers when trying to compete for customers.
 When I would try to read Holy texts, I could not concentrate for more than one paragraph.
 My mind would wander off thinking mundane thoughts and the time assigned for reading the text would be spent daydreaming.

 When I started chanting, I realised that it was a simple tool that did not take much effort.
 I could do it anytime or anywhere.
 I started chanting while I was driving my taxi.
 I also chanted in the morning while doing spiritual healing remedies to remove negative energy from my mind and intellect.
 I later learned that the negative and endless thoughts I had were due to a black subtle negative covering around me.
 After a couple of months of doing regular healing remedies in the morning, I noticed that the thoughts were beginning to reduce.
 This encouraged me and I increased the time I spent doing the healing remedies.
 I was feeling calmer during work.
 I had stopped listening to the radio in the car.
 By taking Autosuggestions regularly, I am not reacting to any instances of aggression on the roads or any negative comments from any disgruntled customers.
 The chant was helping to purify my mind and the Autosuggestions were helping to remove any defects that would cause me to react.
-I was burning SSRF incense in the car frequently and my driving became less rash than it used to be.
+I was burning SSRF incense in the car intermittently during breaks and when my car was parked.
+Thus, my driving became less rash than it used to be.

 Other passengers often said that they felt really peaceful in the car and it often prompted a conversation about the healing nature of the SSRF incense sticks and the SSRF website.